lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

-The proof is unrelated to the subject of this post, so it has been left out.
-We can now demonstrate some simple rewriting.
+The proof is unrelated to the subject of this post, so it has been elided.
+With the `Transitive` instance defined, we can now demonstrate some simple rewriting.

 ```coq
 Goal forall (a b c : Z), a ≡ b -> b ≡ c -> a ≡ c.